 Moreover, it is not entirely clear what an "appropriate" scale for analysis would be because we know so little about the larger-scale processes involved in recruitment and recolonization in benthic communities.
-What is clear, however, is that documenting effects with reference to single trawl tracks is insufficient and that the time and space scales on which the ecological effects of fishing need to be assessed do not match the scales on which most studies have been conducted.
-Longer-term studies are required if the recovery of affected communities is to be assessed.
+What is clear, however, is that documenting effects with reference to single trawl tracks is insufficient and that the temporal and spatial scales at which the ecological effects of fishing need to be assessed do not match the scales at which most studies have been conducted.
+Long-term studies are required if the recovery of affected communities is to be assessed.

-Species occurrences, or community types, are largely determined by the nature of the physical habitat; criteria by which to judge the significance of anthropogenic influences should therefore take account of locality- and habitat-specific factors.
+Species occurrences, or community types, are largely determined by the nature of the physical habitat; criteria by which to judge the significance of anthropogenic influences should therefore take account of localityspecific and habitat-specific factors.